Top of Bald Mountain (At Roundhouse Lodge 2/3 way up Bald Mountain, pointing E towards Ketchum, Sun Valley and the Pios)

 On the main Winter Trailink page, move the map around by clicking and dragging the map itself or by clicking on the tabs across the top to zoom in on popular areas.

 Hover over or click on any trail and a box will appear with details of that trail, its uses, open/closed status, grooming and more.
-Scroll down the box to see trail elevation and a link to that trail's detail page.
+Scroll down the box to a link to that trail's detail page.

 The drop down menus under "REFINE YOUR MAP" will redraw the map to show only the trails that fit your criteria.
 The "MAP LEGEND" shows what different trail colors and icons mean; hover over or tap any icon on the map to get more details about that icon and why it has been placed there.